 Notice to End Users

 Some of our Service are intended for use by organizations.
-Where the Services are made available to you through an organization (e.g. your employer), that organization is the administrator of the Services and is responsible for the accounts and/or Service sites over which it has control.
-If this is the case, please direct your data privacy questions to your administrator, as your use of the Services is subject to that organization's policies.
+Where the Services are made available to you through an organization (e.g., your employer), that organization is the administrator of the Services and is responsible for the accounts and/or Service sites over which it has control.
+If this is the case, please direct your data privacy questions to your administrator, as your use of the Services is subject to your organization's policies.
 We are not responsible for the privacy or security practices of an administrator's organization, which may be different from this policy.